Jessica Hitchcock, MD

 Dr. Forcelle received her doctorate in clinical psychology from George Fox University and is currently a psychologist resident working under the supervision of Dr. Ross Bartlett at UCC.
 Dr. Forcelle most recently completed her doctoral internship at Montana State University’s Counseling and Psychological Services in Bozeman, Montana, and has experience working in a variety of settings, including university counseling, primary care, and community mental health.

-Dr. Forcelle practices primarily from an interpersonal and psychodynamic therapy approach, interwoven with mind-body awareness and a trauma-informed lens. she works with adults, young adults, and adolescents and her areas of specialty include PTSD and trauma recovery, gender and sexual identity development, family of origin concerns, grief and bereavement, life transitions, as well as depression, anxiety, and mood concerns.
+Dr. Forcelle practices primarily from an interpersonal and psychodynamic therapy approach, interwoven with mind-body awareness and a trauma-informed lens. she works with adults, young adults, and adolescents.
+Her areas of specialty include PTSD and trauma recovery, gender and sexual identity development, family of origin concerns, grief and bereavement, life transitions, as well as depression, anxiety, and mood concerns.
 Dr. Forcelle is an LGBTQ+ affirming clinician.

 Dr. Forcelle has a warm and relational therapeutic style and strives to co-create a supportive environment to help you better understand the history and function of your concerns and allow for the emergence of new and expansive ways of connecting with yourself and others.
 Dr. Forcelle seeks to help you flourish by building on your own inner-guidance and strengths to facilitate insight and growth and views the therapy relationship as a living eco-system, rich with potential to help re-wire safety, navigate attachment disruptions, and engage in self-exploration.
 In her spare time, she enjoys exploring the PNW outdoors, climbing mountains and scrambling up summits, paddle boarding, and practicing creative play and movement through yoga and acrobatics.